mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 $ cd ..
 ```

-Important: For PlatformIO to pick up the code, `lib/` needs another directory below, `private_lib`.
+Important: For PlatformIO to pick up the code, `lib/` needs another directory as shown below, `private_lib`.
-I copy over the two files that i need:
+I copy over the two files that I need:

 ```bash
 $ mkdir lib/private_lib
 $ cp vendor/Grove_4Digital_Display/DigitalTube/TM1637.* ./lib/private_lib/
 ```

 and include it in my sketch.
-The Display is connected to the I2C D1/D2 socket, and i
+The display is connected to the I2C D1/D2 socket, and I
-use random values to display them every second within the loop() function:
+use random values to display them every second within the loop()function:

 `src/main.cpp`: